UbuntuGNOMEMarketing/ubuntu-gnome-artwork/brand/README.md

 Used with permission.

-# Appendinx
+# Appendix

-Graphical product: Logo
+ - Graphical product: Logo
-Client info and contact: Ubuntu GNOME, https://ubuntugnome.org
+ - Client info and contact: Ubuntu GNOME, https://ubuntugnome.org

 ## Copyrights and use of the product: